nweaver-blockchain/blockchain-names/namecoin.md

 support merged mining is effectively $0, many mining pools will mine Namecoin alongside Bitcoin just to obtain an extra 0.007% profit.

-However, this does mean that Namecoin is dependent on Bitcoin’s near criminal levels of energy consumption for securing the system.
+However, this does mean that Namecoin is dependent on Bitcoin's near criminal levels of energy consumption for securing the system.
-Bitcoin currency consumes as much power as a medium-sized country.
+Bitcoin currency [consumes as much power as a medium-sized country, such as the
+Netherlands or the Pillippines](https://digiconomist.net/bitcoin-energy-consumption), estimated at 110 TWh per year and producing 60 kt of electronic waste.

 **Security against Rollback Attacks:** A double-spend attack is effectively a rollback attack, allowing an attacker to rollback history and then replay it in a different manner.
 Because Namecoin uses merged mining, a rollback attack is effectively impossible unless the attacker is willing to spend many millions of dollars.